 Will I be able to go out in public without a mask after I get my vaccine?

-Which vaccines will be administered at NHS clinics?
+Which vaccines will be given at NHS clinics?

 Why should I be vaccinated?